Minoru/minoru-fediverse-crawler/ARCHITECTURE.md

 ## The purpose of this project

-minoru-fediverse-crawler goes around the Fediverse, finds recently created instances, and reports them via a webpage and an Atom feed.
-It also provides a plain text list of all currently known running instances.
+minoru-fediverse-crawler goes between Fediverse servers, fetches their peers lists, and compiles a summary list of alive known instances.

 ## The goals of the architecture